Sinking of the Titanic: Iceberg warnings

 Although the crew was aware of ice in the vicinity, they did not reduce the ship's speed, and continued to steam at 22 knots, only 2 knots short of her maximum speed.
 Titanic's high speed in waters where ice had been reported was later criticised as reckless, but it reflected standard maritime practice at the time.
 According to Fifth Officer Harold Lowe, the custom was "to go ahead and depend upon the lookouts in the crow's nest and the watch on the bridge to pick up the ice in time to avoid hitting it".

 The North Atlantic liners prioritised time-keeping above all other considerations, sticking rigidly to a schedule that would guarantee their arrival at an advertised time.
-They were frequently driven at close to their full speed, treating hazard warnings as advisories rather than calls to action.
+They were frequently operated at close to their full speed, treating hazard warnings as advisories rather than calls to action.
 It was widely believed that ice posed little risk; close calls were not uncommon, and even head-on collisions had not been disastrous.
 In 1907, SS Kronprinz Wilhelm, a German liner, had rammed an iceberg and suffered a crushed bow, but was still able to complete her voyage.
 That same year, Titanic's future captain, Edward Smith, declared in an interview that he could not "imagine any condition which would cause a ship to founder.
 Modern shipbuilding has gone beyond that."